IBM/cpd-cli/cpdbr-oadp/README.md

 Cluster
 - OADP is available for OCP 4.6+.<br>
-  The OADP 0.5.x Community Operator / OADP 1.0 GA Operator is available for linux x86_64 and ppc64le.<br>
+  The OADP 0.5.x Community Operator / OADP 1.0 GA Operator is available for linux x86_64.<br>
   The OADP 0.2.6 Community Operator is available for linux x86_64.
 (OADP 0.2.6 is deprecated.
 Documentation for 0.2.6 will be removed in a future release.)<br>
   Community operators are upstream development projects that have no official support.
 Users will typically install the OADP Operator that is supported by Red Hat.
-- The cpdbr-velero-plugin is available for linux x86_64 and ppc64le.
+- The cpdbr-velero-plugin is available for linux x86_64.
 - Ceph CSI snapshots is available for OCS 4.6+
 - If CPD is installed on NFS, NFS storage must be configured with no_root_squash for OADP restic backups.

 Client
-- cpdbr-oadp is available for darwin, linux, windows, and ppc64le.
+- cpdbr-oadp is available for darwin, linux, windows.

 ## Prerequisites